COVID-19 Frequently Asked Questions (FAQs)

 Health center providers would demonstrate that they are acting on behalf of the health center when they provide in-scope services if they clearly identify themselves as health center staff, the health center compensates the work of health center providers, the health center maintains the vaccination records, and the health center bills for any administration fee associated with vaccination.
 Health centers should maintain documentation that identifies the date, place, and circumstances during which they provide such services.

 Providing vaccinations on behalf of a third-party entity, for example as an independent contractor of a third-party entity, would constitute another line of business, and would not be an in-scope activity.
-For more information on assessing whether services or activities are performed on behalf of the health center, review the Considerations for Health Center Scope of Project and the COVID-19 Public Health Emergency.
+For more information on assessing whether services or activities are performed on behalf of the health center, review the Health Center Program Compliance FAQs.

 Health centers without “Immunizations” listed as an activity on Form 5C: Other Activities/Locations (PDF - 103 KB) should, in advance of participating, submit a brief Scope Adjustment request via EHBs to add this activity to their scope of project.
 When completing the Form 5C Scope Adjustment request, select “Immunizations” as the “Activity”; under “Frequency” state “as needed”; and under “Activity Location” state “various locations within the community as appropriate to respond to vaccination needs.”
 Once approved by HRSA, this activity will be documented as in-scope on the health center’s Form 5C.